michaelruocco/idv/README.md

 ## TODO list

+*  Add emails to identity

+*  Add replace mobileApplicationEligible with mobile devices on identity

+*  Use identity data to determine method eligibility

+*  Add dynamo db persistence of identity data (phone numbers / emails / devices / accounts)

 *  Put object mothers in separate module or move into production code packages

 *  All eligible flag against delivery method (for otp) and card (for pinsentry)

+*  Add folders to postman collection and try using a single one again

 *  Add properly formatted error handling for OTP scenarios